-Tough Guys Have Feelings Too - Children's Hardback Book
+Tough Guys Have Feelings Too - Children's Paperback Book

 Keith Negley’s charming illustrations reveal heart wrenching emotions in unexpected places in this fun book that teaches children that even tough guys like wrestlers, astronauts, and superheroes have feelings too.